Higgs Phases and Boundary Criticality: Boundary Symmetry Breaking in Higher-Form Abelian Higgs Models

 The sum is over all possible configurations of the (open or closed) worldsheets $\dualvort$ with a bare surface tension $1/\beta'\propto \beta$.
 An intuitive picture in the Maxwell case, $k=1$ and $D=4$, is that in a time slice this corresponds to magnetic monopole pairs attached by a magnetic string with linearly rising potential, i.e. the magnetic charges are confined in this limit, as expected for a bulk electric condensate which collimates the magnetic field into flux tubes.
 The characteristic size (``Debye'' screening length) of the neutral monopole pairs tends to zero as $\beta$ tends to $\infty$.
 Alternatively, we may view this as monopole strings (worldlines) $\qmag$ interacting electrostatically through the membranes of the $b$ field.
 For large $\beta$ the membranes are short, meaning that the strings are bound into charge-neutral pairs.
 This phase persists to all $\beta$ because the entropic gain of dipole strings outweighs their energetic cost at all effective temperatures.

 Now consider an open boundary.
 Recall that the boundary of the dual lattice is ``flat'', as shown in \cref{fig:dual_lattice_boundary}, i.e. it has no cells extending into the vacuum.
 This means that no magnetic charge or magnetic flux can exit the system.
-More concretely, the constraint $\cramped{\je\vert_{\boundary X} = 0}$, in \cref{eq:Z_electric_integer}, in the electric variables is reflected in the dual constraint $\cramped{\diff \dualH\vert_{\boundary \tilde{X}} = 0}$ on every dual boundary link, which enforces that $\dualH$ is pure gauge in the dual boundary layer.
-This means that the boundary action has no $\kappa$ dependence.
+More concretely, the constraint $\cramped{\je\vert_{\boundary X} = 0}$, in \cref{eq:Z_electric_integer}, in the electric variables is reflected in the dual constraint $\cramped{\diff \dualH\vert_{\boundary \tilde{X}} = 0}$, which enforces that $\dualH$ is pure gauge in the dual boundary layer.
+This means that the boundary action has no $\kappa$ dependence (it effectively has $\kappa=0$).
 We resolve the boundary constraint as $\dualH=\diff \tilde{f}$, so that

-We then define a composite field $\tilde{\chi} = \dualA + \tilde{f}$, which is gauge invariant under the gauge transformations $\dualA\to\dualA +\lambda$ and $f \to f - \lambda$.
+We then define a composite field $\tilde{\chi} = \dualA + \tilde{f}$, which is gauge invariant under the gauge transformations $\dualA\to\dualA +\tilde{\lambda}$ and $f \to \tilde{f} - \tilde{\lambda}$.
 This allows us to rewrite the boundary action as

 To proceed from here we need to be careful about how the $\qmag$ and $\dualvort$ can move between the bulk and boundary layers.
-We do so in the $\kappa\to\infty$ limit, by combining this with the bulk action \cref{eq:bulk_action_integrated}.
+We do so in the $\cramped{\kappa\to\infty}$ limit, by combining this with the bulk action \cref{eq:bulk_action_integrated}.
 We can then integrate out $\dualA$ to generate the magnetic Gauss law, which is enforced on every link.
 This leaves us with the total action

 The boundary portion describes monopoles moving in the boundary layer interacting via a non-compact gauge field.